 Style Moves

-- Mat it thick: A wide white mat makes darker art look luxe and intentional.
+- Mat it thick: a wide white mat makes darker art look luxe and intentional.

 3. Warm Up With Wood: Panels, Slats, and Shelves